Modern fixed income trading has arrived. Learn more.

 • Privacy Policy Statement

-Your RIA’s Privacy Policy is given to your clients at the beginning of your agreement and must be shared annually.
+Your RIA’s Privacy Policy is given to your clients at the beginning of your agreement and must be shared on an ongoing basis annually.
 It must explain how the firm stores and handles client information.
+Your policy should be tailored to your RIA’s specifications and must meet the State of California’s compliance requirements.

-With Altruist, you can seamlessly transition to a custodial platform built for RIAs.
+Altruist helps advisors seamlessly transition to a modern custodial platform built specifically for RIAs.
 Simplify your tech stack, reduce overhead, delight your clients, and grow your business.
 True independence awaits.
-Book a call with one of our transitional specialists now.

 *Altruist and its affiliates do not provide legal advice, so it’s important to check with a qualified professional for each state’s registration requirements.